-The Urn is pulled through the streets at the head of the Procession, accompanied by the Community Spirit Group Urn Attendants, who collect the messages, prayers, and remembrances.
-Then, at the climax of the Finale, the contents of the Urn are burned to send them into the ether.
+The Urn is pulled through the streets at the head of the Procession, accompanied by the Attendant Spirit Group.
+These volunteers from the community collect the publics messages, prayers, and names.
+Then, at the climax of the Finale, the contents of the Urn are burned, bringing an end to another All Souls season.

 Our genetic history tells us that fire is life and danger, it warms and burns, it gives us light and is an elemental force of creation and great destruction.
 Though our modern existence detaches us from the family/tribal hearth that was the centerpiece of so much of human history, the ritual use of fire to transform is an ancient practice.
 The Urn Project re-connects us with this essential human experience.

 The Urn is not just for Tucson.
 It is for the whole planet.
-Anyone with Internet access can participate in the ritual or remembrance and letting go that happens in Tucson, AZ, in the first part of November each year.
+Anyone with Internet access can participate in the remembrance that happens in Tucson, AZ, in the first part of November each year.

 - Fill out the form below with the names of anyone you wish to honor and remember.
 You can also list any dreams, hopes, wishes, or goals.
 Or you can list anything you would like to let go of.

 - These can be completely anonymous.
-You don’t have to put your real name in the FROM field.
+You don’t have to put your real name in the NAME field.

 - Any images uploaded cannot exceed 3 MB.
 We will ensure that they are printed and placed into the Urn before the burning.

-For those attending in person, you are more than welcome to write your messages before or during the Procession.
-Please download our prayer form which you can print, fill out, and bring to the Procession to put into the Urn yourself.
+For those attending in person, you are more than welcome to write your message before or during the Procession.
+You can download our Urn paper which you can print, fill out, and bring to the Procession to put into the Urn yourself.
 Or you can use paper of your own.
 Remember that anything that goes into the Urn needs to be safe to burn.
 Paper is good.
 Plastic is not.

 Build an Urn in Your Community